-There is also a lot of confusion within the state around Delta-10 and Delta-8 edibles because, even though most products containing these cannabinoids are legal, the law does not allow them to be put into food or drink products.
-The curious thing is that apparently, Georgia law does not view Delta-10 gummies as edible and therefore allows their commercial sale and possession.
+There is also confusion within the state regarding Delta-10 and Delta-8 edibles because, even though most products containing these cannabinoids are legal, the law does not allow them to be put into food or drink products.
+The curious thing is that Georgia law does not view Delta-10 gummies as "edibles" and therefore allows their commercial sale and possession.

-In any case, the best thing to do to prevent any type of legal inconvenience is to double-check the cannabinoid content in your Delta-10 product to make sure that the Delta-9 THC content is below the established limits.
-Likewise, it is also advisable to avoid edible products such as Delta-10 brownies, hemp rice crispy treats, or hemp drinks for now, even if their Delta-9 THC content is less than 0.3% until their legal status is better defined.
+All in all, the best way to prevent legal inconveniences is to double-check the cannabinoid content in your Delta-10 product to make sure that the Delta-9 THC content is below the established limits.
+Likewise, it is also advisable to avoid edible products such as Delta-10 brownies, hemp rice crispy treats, or hemp drinks for now, even if their Delta-9 THC content is less than 0.3%, until their legal status is better defined.

 Delta-10 Possession Limits in Georgia

 To date, Georgia state law does not place an explicit legal limit on the amount of Delta-10 you can possess.
-However, Georgia is known for having one of the strictest cannabis laws in the country, facing only Texas and Indiana concerning penalties for possession.
+However, Georgia is known for having one of the strictest cannabis laws in the country, in addition to those in Texas and Indiana concerning penalties for possession.

-On the other hand, when we talk about cannabis rich in Delta-9 THC or any product or isomer derived from it, the matter becomes very different.
-It is considered a misdemeanor in Georgia if law enforcement catches you with one ounce of cannabis or less.
+But be reminded that marijuana is still illegal in Georgia and attracts serious penalties.
+It is a misdemeanor in Georgia to own one ounce of cannabis or less.
 The penalty for this offense can carry up to one year in prison and a fine of up to $1,000.
 But, carrying more than an ounce of cannabis or its derivatives can lead to up to 10 years in prison and a fine of up to $5,000, which is far from being a cannabis-friendly law.